Buldir Island: Human history

-Archeological evidence of human occupation on Shemya and Kiska, on either side of Buldir, dates back to at least 2000 B.C.E.
-Given the long distance between the Rat Islands and the Near Islands, it is likely that prehistoric peoples stopped at Buldir in transit between the two larger groups, but they left no evidence that has yet been found.
+Archeological evidence of human occupation on Shemya and Kiska, on either side of Buldir, dates back to at least 2000 BCE.
+Given the long distance between the Rat Islands and the Near Islands, prehistoric peoples likely stopped at Buldir in transit between the two larger groups, but no evidence has yet been found.

 Archeologists visited Buldir in 1991, 1993, 1997, and 2001.
-Their research showed that prehistoric peoples lived on Buldir periodically beginning over a thousand years ago.
-The water soaked clay on the island has preserved wooden and other organic artifacts unusually well, allowing scientists to carbon date the periods of occupation.
+Their research showed that prehistoric peoples lived on Buldir periodically beginning over 1000 years ago.
+The water-soaked clay on the island has preserved wooden and other organic artifacts unusually well, allowing scientists to carbon date the periods of occupation.

 The midden on North Bight Beach was investigated, revealing much about the native diet.
 Bird, mammal, and fish bones were identified, ranked in order of frequency of appearance.
 Almost no invertebrates were found in the midden.
-Twenty-three species of birds were identified from their bones, twenty-one of which were sea birds.
-Mammal bones were almost exclusively those of Steller sea lion.
+Twenty-three species of birds were identified from their bones, 21 of which were sea birds.
+Mammal bones were almost exclusively those of Steller sea lions.

-Among the bones found was a rib of a Steller's sea cow, a relative of modern-day manatees, which became extinct in 1768 due to over-hunting by Russian fur traders.
-This was among the first evidence of Steller's sea cow ever found beyond the Commander Islands of Russia.
-The rib was carbon dated to approximately 400 C.E.
+Among the bones found was a rib of a Steller's sea cow, a relative of modern-day manatees, which became extinct in 1768 due to overhunting by Russian fur traders.
+This was among the first evidence of Steller's sea cows ever found beyond the Commander Islands of Russia.
+The rib was carbon dated to around 400 CE.

 Dating evidence suggests that human occupation of Buldir Island was not continuous.
-Further, it appears that occupation was sometimes by people coming from the Near Islands, sometimes by people coming from the Rat Islands, and during some periods, by both peoples.
-It is not clear why early people would have risked the dangerous voyage across the open sea to reach Buldir.
+Further, its occupation was sometimes by people coming from the Near Islands, sometimes by people coming from the Rat Islands, and during some periods, by both peoples.
+Why early people would have risked the dangerous voyage across the open sea to reach Buldir is unclear.
 Archeologists speculate that resource scarcity or other turmoil in the larger island groups may have forced people to Buldir as a matter of survival.
 Another theory is that it was a neutral ground between the two larger island groups that allowed the two peoples to mingle.